Commercial Financing & Incentives

 Unlimited Federal Tax Credit – Commercial

-The residential tax credit is different.
+The federal residential geothermal heat pump tax credit is also 30% and has a more straightforward eligibility criteria.
 For details see our Financing & Incentives for Your Home.

-The New Construction Program may aid your project with technical assistance to evaluate and design energy efficiency options, cash back for installation of cost-effective electric efficiency measures including geothermal heating and cooling in new or substantially renovated buildings.
+The New Construction – Commercial Program from NYSERDA may aid your project with technical assistance to evaluate and design energy efficiency options, cash back for installation of cost-effective electric efficiency measures including geothermal heating and cooling in new or substantially renovated buildings.
 Additional incentives are also available for green buildings, solar technologies, industrial and process efficiency, and demand response.

 Financial incentives are based upon the anticipated energy performance of the building relative to the Energy Code requirements.
 Actual incentives are based upon the anticipated energy performance of the building.
 Incentives cover a significant portion of the incremental costs of energy efficiency measures.
 Incremental costs are defined as the cost difference between the installed high efficiency equipment and the equipment that meets Energy Code requirements.